IBM-Cloud/docs/local/index.md

 <dd>Works with the customer DevOps focal on installation and ongoing maintenance of the deployment topology.
 This role works with the customer to plan and perform the updates needed for the platform and services.</dd>
 </dl>
 </li>
 <li>You provide the hardware, and IBM helps you define and establish network connectivity between your corporate network and your {{site.data.keyword.Bluemix_notm}} Local instance.
-For more information about infrastructure requirements, see [{{site.data.keyword.Bluemix_notm}} Local infrastructure requirements](index.html#localinfra).
+For more information about infrastructure requirements, see <a href="index.html#localinfra">{{site.data.keyword.Bluemix_notm}} Local infrastructure requirements</a>.
 <ol type="a">
 	<li>IBM configures network access and LDAP based on what you provided.
 Administrative access is given to the contacts that you designate.
 You must also designate a contact for support and billing.</li>
 	<li>IBM sets up a syndicated catalog in your local environment to show your local services and many of the public {{site.data.keyword.Bluemix_notm}} services.</li>